matisses-goldfish/ReadMeGenerator/README.md

 ## Usage
 ---
-     Use by launching irquired in your intergrated terminal.
-Once that is complete type 'node index.js' into your terminal.
-Answer the prompted questions, and a README.md file will be added to your folder
+     Use by launching irquirer in your intergrated terminal, then type 'node index.js' into your integrated terminal.
+Answer the prompt-based questions, and a README.md file will be added to your code folder.

 ## Contribution Guidelines
 ---
 Contriube using the github workflow method.
-Fork a repoisitory then pull to create local changes.

 ## Testing
 ---